rshevchuk-git/mcp/src/aws-mcp-server/README.md

 ## Overview
 The AWS MCP Server enables AI assistants to interact with AWS services and resources through AWS CLI commands.
 It provides programmatic access to manage your AWS infrastructure while maintaining proper security controls.

 This server bridges the gap between AI assistants and AWS services, allowing you to create, update, and manage AWS resources across all available services.
 It helps with AWS CLI command selection and provides access to the latest AWS API features and services, even those released after an AI model's knowledge cutoff date.
+The server implements safety measures to ensure that critical operations require explicit user approval before execution.

 ## Features